ruba-max/Steel-Surface-Defect-Classification-Using-Deep-Leaning/README.md

 6. To investigate which defect categories are difficult to distinguish.
 7. To explore model interpretability using visualization techniques.
 ### Dataset
+Name: NEU surface defect dataset, which was obtained from Kaggle

+Sample images

 ### Exploratory Data Analysis (EDA)
 ### Methodology
 ### Data Preprocessing